Approved January 29, 2018

 Sexual exploitation is a form of sex discrimination and refers to any situation where a person takes or attempts to take non-consensual or abusive sexual advantage of another for one's own advantage or benefit, or to benefit a person other than the one being exploited.
 Examples of sexual exploitation include, but are not limited to:

-· Voyeurism: spying on people engaged in intimate behaviors, such as undressing, sexual activity, or other actions usually considered to be of a private nature.
+- Voyeurism: spying on people engaged in intimate behaviors, such as undressing, sexual activity, or other actions usually considered to be of a private nature

 - Taking pictures, video, or audio recording another in a sexual act or in any other private activity without the consent of all involved in the activity or exceeding the boundaries of consent (such as allowing another person to hide in a closet and observe sexual activity, or disseminating sexual pictures without the photographed person's consent)

-· Administering alcohol, drugs (including "date rape" drugs), or other chemicals to another person without his or her knowledge or consent.
+- Administering alcohol, drugs (including "date rape" drugs), or other chemicals to another person without his or her knowledge or consent

-- Possessing, distributing, viewing or forcing others to view illegal pornography.
+- Possessing, distributing, viewing or forcing others to view illegal pornography

 D. INDECENT EXPOSURE

 Indecent exposure refers to the deliberate exposure of the private or intimate parts of the body in public or in private premises where there is present another person or persons who are offended or annoyed thereby.